-Lifeline Children’s Services has many volunteer families who serve as a temporary home for infants awaiting adoptive placement or a safe haven for children whose parents need temporary help with their parenting.
+Lifeline Children’s Services has many volunteer families who serve as a temporary care providers for infants awaiting adoptive placement or a safe haven for children whose parents need temporary help with their parenting.
 Our infant care providers have many years of experience in child care.
 In addition, they all have a profound love for children and a commitment to ensure the well-being of every child under their care.
 It is a true peace of mind for parents to know that their children were cared for in such a caring way from the minute they were brought home from the hospital.

 We recruit families who have the ability for a parent to stay at home with the infants or who might work no more than 3 days a week with family care for those days.
 All families agree with our doctrinal statement and have had a Lifeline social worker complete a home tour and thorough study of their home.
 Also, all families have completed the state mandated GPS training conducted by Lifeline Children’s Services which is a 10 week / 30 hour course designed to prepare families for fostering, loving, caring and providing for minor children.